Crisil Mutual Fund Ranking: Meaning, Parameters, & Criteria

 To Wrap It Up…

-It’s crucial to recognize that the Crisil rating shouldn’t be the sole determinant for investment decisions in mutual funds.
+Crisil evaluates mutual funds across debt, equity, and hybrid categories using portfolio-based attributes and the fund’s NAV.
+The ranking scale ranges from 1 to 5, with the top 10 percentile earning a rank of 1 and the top 20 percentile securing a rank of 2.
+It’s crucial to recognise that the Crisil rating shouldn’t be the sole determinant for investment decisions in mutual funds.
 Instead, consider it as a broad filter to gauge the quality and overall health of a mutual fund scheme.
 The final analysis should account for discretion and portfolio specifics.

 FAQs

-CRISIL assesses mutual funds by analyzing their portfolio attributes and Net Asset Value (NAV), assigning them a rating on a scale of 1 to 5.
+CRISIL assesses mutual funds by analysing their portfolio attributes and Net Asset Value (NAV), assigning them a rating on a scale of 1 to 5.
 For funds rated 1, CRISIL considers the top 10 percentile in each category, while rank 2 includes the top 20 percentile.

 The top 10% of funds earn 5 star rating mutual fund , while the bottom 10% receive only 1 star.
 The Crisil mutual fund rating assesses both return and risk, providing investors insights into a fund’s capacity to deliver returns amid varying risks.